eeeschwartz/content-guide/pages/numbers.md

 > _A two-thirds majority is required for that policy to pass._

-* When writing an someone's age, always use figures.
+* When writing someone's age, always use figures.

 > _Sidney Allen, 8, was awarded the prize._